-- Always wear comfortable, loose-fitting clothing and appropriate shoes for your activity. - Warm up: Perform a low to moderate intensity warm-up for 5-10 minutes. - Drink water before, during and after your exercise session. - When exercising outdoors, evaluate your surroundings for safety: traffic, pavement, weather, and strangers.

-- Never wear rubber or plastic suits.
-These could hold the sweat on your skin and make your body overheat. - · Wear sunscreen when you exercise outdoors.
+- Always wear comfortable, loose-fitting clothing and appropriate shoes for your activity. - Warm up: Perform a low to moderate intensity warm-up for 5-10 minutes. - Drink water before, during and after your exercise session. - When exercising outdoors, evaluate your surroundings for safety: traffic, pavement, weather, and strangers. - Wear clothes made of fabrics that absorb sweat and remove it from your skin. - Never wear rubber or plastic suits.
+These could hold the sweat on your skin and make your body overheat. - Wear sunscreen when you exercise outdoors.